 - PHP Basic Syntax and Comments Overview (With Examples)

 - PHP Array Iterator with Example Program

 - PHP Strlen With Program Example

 - PHP Chmod Dir Function With Examples

-Nevertheless, The topic that you have read surely gives you the knowledge that you deserve regarding PHP comments.
+Nevertheless, the topic you have read surely gives you the knowledge you deserve regarding PHP comments.
 Hope that you’ve learned a lot from this topic, good day!